mlc-ai/web-llm/README.md

 **[Check out our demo webpage to try out!](https://mlc.ai/web-llm/)**

+You might also be interested in [MLC LLM](https://github.com/mlc-ai/mlc-llm), our companion project that runs LLMs natively on iphone and other native local environments.

 <img src="site/img/fig/demo.gif">

 We have been seeing amazing progress in generative AI and LLM recently.
 Thanks to the open-source efforts like LLaMA, Alpaca, Vicuna, and Dolly, we can now see an exciting future of building our own open-source language models and personal AI assistant.